roccodm/cnv2db/README.md

 ======

- A simple Seabird cnv file parser that stores the data into a mysql db
+ A simple Seabird cnv file parser written in python that stores the data into a mysql db

- For the sql structure, see below, at the end of the code
+ It uses almost standard libraries and regular expression to parse the cnv file.

- Requisites: python-mysqldb library
+ Requires: python-mysqldb library

  version 0.3.1